howech/gestalt/README.md

 }
 ```

-To reiterate, there are three main states a Configuration object can
+There are three main states a Configuration object can
 be in:

 - 'ready' This means that there were no problems getting to the